Icinga/icinga-kubernetes/doc/remove-cluster-instance/remove-instance.md

 DELETE FROM cluster ...
 ```

-A monitored cluster owns many additional resources and relationship rows.
+A monitored cluster owns additional resources and relationship rows.

-Use the cluster-removal command so the complete cluster-owned database state is handled as one transactional lifecycle operation.
+Use the cluster-removal command so the cluster-scoped database cleanup is performed through the complete transactional
+removal workflow.